O for Occupation Research

 Yesterday I covered how the obituary for Francis Kitto, my Great Grandfather, from the Hutt News confirmed details that I knew about him.

 He did go on to be a successful surveyor in New Zealand and overseas.
 His overseas roles included Sarawak from 1933 as the Assistant Superintendent in the Lands and Survey Department from 1939.
-In 1946 he become the Superintendent and Director 1953.
-For the period 1956 to 1958 he was the Commissioner of Lands in the British Solomon Islands Protectorate.
+In 1946 he becomes the Superintendent and Director 1953.
+For the period 1956 to 1958, he was the Commissioner of Lands in the British Solomon Islands Protectorate.

 Frederick Richard Keith KITTO Vital Details